michaelsproul/autozfs/README.md

 * You should be able to see a process called `autozfs` running, check Activity Monitor, `ps`, `htop` or whatever.
-* The dameon logs inane messages to `/private/var/log/autozfs.{log,err}`.
+* The daemon logs inane messages to `/private/var/log/autozfs.{log,err}`.

 ## Caveats

 * OS X only (for now).
 * IMPORTS ALL POOLS.
 This is hacky.
 * Assumes `zpool` is installed in `/usr/local/bin`.
 This may not be true of all systems...
-* Only auto-mounts USB devices, but it's an artifical restriction -- delete the USB stuff in the source and it should do Firewire/Thunderbolt/whatever just fine.
+* Only auto-mounts USB devices, but it's an artificial restriction -- delete the USB stuff in the source and it should do Firewire/Thunderbolt/whatever just fine.

 ## License